TerriaJS/plugin-sample/README.md

 yarn run watch
 ```

-Start making make changes to the plugin code, terriamap will automatically
+Note: you need to keep both the yarn commands running, then start making make changes to the plugin code, terriamap will automatically
+rebuild your changes.

-rebuild the changes.
-Note that the page doesn't reload automatically, so you
+Watch for errors from the plugin build process.
+Note that the app page doesn't reload automatically when the code rebuilds., you
-will need to refresh to see the changes.
+will need to refresh the page to see the changes.